Vyral/gary-jacklin-recruiting/_drafts/having-the-right-strategy-behind-the-technology-you-use.md

 {% include youtube.html %}

-To maximize your efficiency and effectiveness as an agent, you need to have a strategy behind the technology you use.
+<center>To maximize your efficiency and effectiveness as an agent, you need to have a strategy behind the technology you use.</center>

 Here at RE/MAX Action, we’re known as technology pioneers, but sometimes, the use of technology in real estate is misunderstood.